tedmoore/schelp2/docs/Classes/JITGui.md

 close its window.

 ### How JITGuis work
-A JITGui watches the state of its object by calling its (the gui's) [#-getState](#-getstate) method at appropriate intervals (skipjack.dt).
-It compares the new state of the object with the previous state stored in [#-prevState](#-prevstate).
+A JITGui watches the state of its object by calling its (the gui's) [getState](#getstate) method at appropriate intervals (skipjack.dt).
+It compares the new state of the object with the previous state stored in [prevState](#prevstate).
 When something has changed, only the gui elements concerned are updated.

 Compare this with model-view-controller (MVC):